-Accordingly, PHS now believes that it is possible to divert more than 90% of its offensive waste into sustainable waste disposal methods and has adopted this as its target.
+During the year, PHS diverted 88.8% of its offensive waste into sustainable waste disposal methods and has increased its target to 95%.
 To do this, it must have a multifaceted approach to waste disposal.
 Contracting with national Energy from Waste ("EfW") suppliers, which offer greater capacity, enables a UK only supply chain, a better solution for customers and demonstrates its long-term commitment to sustainable waste disposal.